-3. Risks Related to Information Systems, Technology, and Intellectual Property a.
+4. Risks Related to Information Systems, Technology and Intellectual Property a.
 Cyber Interruption or Failure of Information Systems

-Aecon relies extensively on information systems, data, and communication networks to effectively manage its operations.
-Complete, accurate, available, and secure information is vital to the Company's operations and any compromise in such information could result in improper decision making, inaccurate or delayed operational and/or financial reporting, delayed resolution to problems, breach of privacy and/or unintended disclosure of confidential materials.
+Aecon relies extensively on information systems, data and communication networks to effectively manage its operations.
+Complete, accurate, available and secure information is vital to the Company's operations and any compromise in such information could result in improper decision making, inaccurate or delayed operational and/or financial reporting, delayed resolution to problems, breach of privacy and/or unintended disclosure of confidential materials.
+Aecon has established safeguards and access controls to protect its information systems and infrastructure and has put in place a cyber insurance policy to mitigate impacts of cyber incidents.